insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Replacement cost insurance is designed to cover the costs of replacing your home and those contents covered under the policy, if they are severely damaged or destroyed.
-Some insurance companies and policyholders have argued over just what constitutes “replacement cost.”
+Replacement cost insurance is designed to cover the costs of replacing your home and those contents covered under the policy if they are severely damaged or destroyed.
+But when you file a claim, you probably won’t get a check for the full replacement cost upfront.

 Insurers argue when a policyholder does not intend to rebuild or replace the damaged property, the insurance policy states the policyholder is entitled to the actual cash value of the damaged property.
 Most insurers calculate the actual cash value with this formula: